 BIO

 Sherah Rosen (b.
-1984-Washington DC) grew up in Baltimore Maryland, and currently lives in Savannah, Georgia.
+1982-Washington DC) grew up in Baltimore Maryland, and lives in Savannah, Georgia.
 The artist holds a B.F.A. in painting from The School of the Art Institute of Chicago, and a M.F.A. in painting from Savannah College of Art & Design (2024).
 She has wanted to be a painter since she was a small child, and credits growing up amongst a family of artists and art collectors as early inspiration.
 Rosen was particularly taken with the synthetic cubism of Pablo Picasso as a kid.
 As a teenager she loved art critic Harold Rosenberg’s term “the action painters” the critic defined the canvas not as a surface for a picture, but as “an arena in which to act”.
-Sherah stands when she paints, and incorporates gestural movements with the paint brush.
-She views fine art as something lovingly made by hand, and as a vehicle to display raw emotion.
-Sherah lives in a coastal city in the southeastern part of the United States, where she and her husband enjoy boating along the barrier islands of Georgia.
-She also enjoys literature, classical piano, working out and playing billiards.
+She also enjoys literature and playing billiards.

 ARTIST STATEMENT

-This current body of artwork present contemporary renditions, of the notion of the 18th-century sublime.
-I define the sublime as that which is otherworldly and transcends the everyday.
+This body of artwork present contemporary renditions, of our 21st century search for the sublime.
 My work showcases the historical movement’s dramatic style, that is linked to 18th-century German Idealism.
-The paintings meditate on the themes of sex, seduction and gender, including the famous aesthetic of the sublime, the beautiful and the grotesque.
+The paintings meditate on the themes of sex, seduction and gender, and that which is other worldly, alongside the famous aesthetic of the sublime, which is the beautiful and the grotesque.

 The artist technique is oftentimes rough with angst-driven, feral brushworks.
 The paintings are overwhelmingly painterly, tactile, and expressive.

-My philosophy is that the sublime does not coincide well with Postmodernity and is ultimately unattainable, at best it is found in that of prescribed shallow spectacles.
+My theory is that the sublime does not coincide well with Postmodernity, and is ultimately unattainable, at best it is found in that of prescribed shallow spectacles.
 This actually leaves us feeling very lonely, and represents well the isolated nature of the 21st century human condition.

 Contact Email: sherahrosen@gmail.com